Website Header (30)

 The Prints and Drawings Study Room houses our fine collection of prints, drawings and watercolours, comprising more than 1,000 works and six centuries of the draughtsman’s and printmaker’s arts.

-For research enquires please email: collections@barber.org.uk
+For research enquires or to make an appointment please email: [email protected]

 Images inside the coin and print study room at The Barber Institute of Fine Arts, University of Birmingham.